Death Valley '49ers: Second split and Death Valley days

-On Christmas Eve of 1849, the group arrived at Travertine Springs, the west-facing canyon of the Amargosa Range and located about a mile from Furnace Creek Wash in Death Valley itself.
+On Christmas Eve of 1849, the group arrived at Travertine Springs, the west-facing canyon of the Amargosa Range and located about a mile from Furnace Creek Wash in Death Valley.
 (Note: There is a historical marker for this site: California Historical Landmark No. 442, "Death Valley 49ers Gateway") The lost pioneers had now been traveling across the desert for about two months since leaving the Old Spanish Trail.
 Their oxen were weak from lack of forage and their wagons were in poor shape.
 They too were weary and discouraged but their worst problem was not the valley that lay before them.
 It was the towering Panamint Range mountains to the west that stood like an impenetrable wall as far as could be seen in both directions.

 Burnt Wagons (Jayhawkers)

 At Furnace Creek, the groups split again.
-The Jayhawkers decided to head northwest toward a rough pass ("Towne Pass") near present-day Stovepipe Wells, but after discovering it was impassable to wheeled traffic due to strewn boulders, decided to leave their wagons and belongings behind and walk to civilization.
+The Jayhawkers decided to head northwest toward a rough pass ("Towne Pass"), but after discovering it was impassable to wheeled traffic due to strewn boulders, they decided to leave their wagons and belongings behind and walk to civilization.
 They slaughtered several oxen and used the wood of their wagons to cook the meat and make jerky.
-The place where they did this is today referred to as "Burned Wagons Camp", (Note: There is a historical marker for this site: California Historical Landmark No. 441, "Burned Wagons Point") present day Burnt Wagons, and is located near the sand dunes of Death Valley.
+The place where they did this is today referred to as "Burned Wagons Camp", (Note: There is a historical marker for this site: California Historical Landmark No. 441, "Burned Wagons Point") present-day Stovepipe Wells, and is located near the Mesquite Flat Sand Dunes.
 From here, they began climbing toward Towne Pass and then turned south over Emigrant Pass to Wildrose Canyon in the Panamint Range.
 After crossing the mountains and dropping down into Panamint Valley, they turned south and climbed a small pass into Searles Valley, with Searles Lake, before making their way into Indian Wells Valley near present-day Ridgecrest.
-It was here that they finally got their first look at the Sierra Nevada Mountains.
-They turned south, probably following a trail and traveled across Fremont Valley, close to the same route followed by current California State Route 14.
+It was here that they finally got their first look at the Sierra Nevada mountain range.
+They turned south and traveled across Fremont Valley, close to the same route followed by current California State Route 14.
 Ironically, they walked right by Walker Pass, present-day California State Route 178 to Lake Isabella, the mountain pass they had set out to look for almost three months earlier.

 Passing by Walker Pass, they entered into what was to become the worst part of their journey, across the Mojave Desert and its Antelope Valley.
 This is a region with very few water sources to be found.
-The only things that saved them from dying of thirst were a few puddles of water and ice from a recent storm.
-Eventually they found their way over a pass in the Sierra Pelona Mountains near Palmdale, and, following the Santa Clara River, were finally discovered and rescued by Mexican Californios cowboys from Rancho Ex-Mission San Fernando, located near present-day Santa Clarita Valley.
+Eventually they found their way over a pass in the Sierra Pelona Mountains near present-day Palmdale, and, following the Santa Clara River, were finally discovered and rescued by Mexican Californios cowboys from Rancho Ex-Mission San Fernando, located near present-day Santa Clarita Valley.
 The Jayhawkers arrived at Rancho San Francisco on February 4, 1850; the survivors later held reunions and celebrated annually on that day from 1872 to 1918.